 “Done well, agile development can be an integral part of the portfolio of methods that the CIO uses to deal with increasing business demand for innovation.
 Done badly, agile development will create a lot more problems than it solves,” explained research director with Gartner Nathan Wilson.

 Gartner has identified several principles of agility that companies should look to abide by, the most notable include:

 - Agility is not one specific thing.
-Business agility is not focussed on one area or inner framework of an organisation.
+Business agility is not focused on one area or inner framework of an organization.
 It is more of an ideal that has to be embraced by the collective.
 Ultimately – in the case of software – different areas of the company may have varying aims and goals, but achieving them through agility is only possible when every stakeholder aligns their interests.

 - Agile is not a ‘pick and mix’ methodology.
-One of the biggest mistakes made by organisations is to embrace agility to some extent, without using it across their processes.
+One of the biggest mistakes made by organizations is to embrace agility to some extent, without using it across their processes.
 Such companies can progress rapidly in certain areas in the short-term, but may struggle to ensure the entirety of their operations stay fruitful over a longer period of time.